JiriCagis/UnitTestingTutorial/README.md

 </ol>
 <div>
 <b> Example tests: </b> <br>
-The tests are divided to three parts, first group creates tests for get connection string and verify connection to database.
+The tests are divided to three parts, first group creates tests for get a connection string and verify the connection to database.
 Second part contains tests verify individual tables in isolation as insert, update and delete record.
-Last serie tests is aim on test relationship between tables.
+Last serie tests is aim on test relationships between tables.
 <br><br>
 <ul>
 <li>Connection to the database</li>